The 48-Hour Sex Challenge: Should Couples Have Sex Every Other Day?

 While having sex every 48 hours might sound ambitious, there is a lot of research to support the idea.
-A 2017 study published in the Psychological Science journal found that a couple's sexual satisfaction remains elevated up to 48 hours after a sexual encounter, which led to higher reports of relationship satisfaction.
+A 2017 study published in the Psychological Science journal found that a couple's sexual satisfaction remains elevated up to 48 hours after a sexual encounter2, which led to higher reports of relationship satisfaction.
 This "afterglow" effect held true not only in newer relationships but also in long-term marriages.
 It was able to predict and increase long-term relationship satisfaction.

-Physiologically speaking, the reason for the 48-hour sex afterglow has to do with the combination of brain chemicals, including oxytocin and vasopressin, produced during sex.
+Physiologically speaking, the reason for the 48-hour sex afterglow has to do with the combination of brain chemicals, including oxytocin and vasopressin, produced during sex3.
 These chemicals play a large role in the pair-bonding effects of sexual acts between a couple, which is why many have referred to these chemicals as "the trust elixir," "the love hormone," and "the cuddle hormone."
 And importantly, any pleasurable sex act can create this effect, from nude cuddling to manual stimulation.